tum-esi/PhysicalAttackCamera/Utilities/Utils/crop_images/README.md

 # Cropping of images

-This tool allows to crop images (used for example in Figure 7a of our R+R work).
+This tool allows to crop images (used for example in Figure 7a of our work).

 ## Dependencies
 * Python 3.12